opencollective/community/README.md

-# open collective community
+# Open Collective Community

-Build with us the community version of open collective
+Build with us the **community version of Open Collective**.

 Our goal is to give communities all the tools they need to get started (onboard members, keep a directory of people and invite everyone to contribute).
-All of that in a single easy to use open platform.
+All of that in a single easy-to-use open platform.
 Think of it as a mix between the Wordpress of community management and the GitHub of non open source projects.

 Open Collective is a platform to enable communities to collect and disburse money transparently.
-But we realized that communities need much more than just money to thrive.
-They need above all people that can contribute time and energy.
-GitHub is already providing a great platform to developers to join open source projects and quickly identify where and how they can contribute.
+But we realized that communities need much more than just money to thrive. **They need above all people that can contribute time and energy.** GitHub is already providing a great platform to developers to join open source projects and quickly identify where and how they can contribute.
 But outside of open source communities, there is still to this day no good enough platform.
-We want to change that.
-We believe that discovering and contributing to communities in your city should be as easy as contributing to any open source project.
+We want to change that. **We believe that discovering and contributing to communities in your city should be as easy as contributing to any open source project.**

 That's our goal and we want to do it together as a community, [as a collective](https://opencollective.com/community).
 We will focus on creating a great space where developers and agencies around the world can develop features, new integrations, plugins, etc that can fulfill the needs of the communities they work with using Open Collective as the base so that we don't have to reinvent the wheel again and again.